yangke-release/chucky-ng/README.md

 For the orgiginal idea, you can refer to [Chucky: Exposing Missing Checks in Source Code for Vulnerability Discovery](http://user.informatik.uni-goettingen.de/~fyamagu/pdfs/2014-oakland.pdf)
  Fabian Yamaguchi, Christian Wressnegger, Hugo Gascon, and K. Rieck *ACM Conference on Computer and Communications Security (CCS)*

+For more information or bug report please do not hesitate to contact me.
+Ke Yang(123yangke321@sina.com) Still trying to update the modification document.